Linuxfabrik/checklistfabrik/examples/README.md

 - Multiple Conditionals
   Examples of how to use more complex conditional expressions to conditionally show pages and tasks.

+- Automatic Report names with `report_path`
+  Examples of how to use `report_path` in templates to automatically generate custom save locations.

 Run the "feature" showcase: